Skip to main content

 Sample Readiness Scorecard

 This is what a manager sees after a trainee completes a Benchmark workflow simulation.
 The score is tied to observable evidence—selected facts, decisions, roleplay transcript, and documentation—not vibes.
-Use it to see who's ready for light supervision and what to coach next.
+Switch between Day 3, Day 10, and Day 30 to see how readiness evolves over time.

 Attempt summary